Governance of the scheme

 • producing an annual report on the activities of the CIC

 Community Interest Company (CIC)

 The CCAB is a Community Interest Company.
-CTSI considers that establishing the new CCAB as a CIC will strengthen its focus both on reducing consumer detriment and acting in the interests of the community as a whole.
+Establishing the CCAB as a CIC strengthens its focus both on reducing consumer detriment and acting in the interests of the community as a whole.

 'We will act in the collective community interest, operating an open and transparent approach.
 We will welcome the use of the results of our scheme to ensure markets work well for consumers and businesses; parliamentarians are supported in their work and consumer advocacy is enhanced'.